dimitriStoidis/GenGAN/README.md

 2. Load the pre-trained GenGAN model from the checkpoint: </br>
  `/models/netG_epoch_25.pt` folder for speech synthesis.

+3. Download and add to path: </br>
+the [multi-speaker](https://github.com/descriptinc/melgan-neurips/tree/master/models) pre-trained MelGAN vocoder model.

-3. Run:</br>
+4. Run:</br>
 `python demo.py --path_to_audio ./audio/xyz.wav --path_to_models ./models` </br>
 The output is a `.wav` file saved in `/audio_` directory.

-4. Download and add to path:
-the [multi-speaker](https://github.com/descriptinc/melgan-neurips/tree/master/models) pre-trained MelGAN model.

 ## Evaluation